17 BEST Things To Do in Miraflores Lima, Peru

 Credit: Flickr via C.C 2.0

-If you are not sure what to do in Miraflores, may I suggest eating till you can’t walk?
+If you are not sure what to do in Miraflores, may I suggest indulging in some of the world’s best cuisine?

 Maido offers a unique Nikkei experience, the perfect fusion between authentic Peruvian cuisine and Japanese cuisine.
 Their philosophy believes in combining the best of two worlds to create a “third dimension”, the complex Peruvian Nikkei cuisine.